atttilakiss/Project-HaHU_KA/README.md

 * The [initial URL](https://www.hasznaltauto.hu/szemelyauto) is hardcoded into the program;
 * The algorithm uses RegEx for selecting all the URLs from the raw HTML site.
-  * If the found URL is matching with both of the keywords, the URL is a ResultSite.
+  * If the found URL is matching with both of the keywords, the URL is a ResultSite, that is valuable for further processing.
-* The initial URL contains the first and the last result site as well, so the range is given.
+* The initial URL contains the first and the last ResultSite as well, so the range of the indexes is given.
-* The function prompts the user for the first ResultSite and the number of ResultSites for further analysis.
+* The function prompts the user for the number of AdvertisementPages for download and analysis.
-* The ResultSites are saved in a list.
+* The function checks whether the number of the downloaded advertisements is less than the number of the requested (by the User) AdvertisementPages.

 ### Module 1 - Data Download Module / 2) Advertisement URL gathering

-* The program loops through the list of ResultSites, in every itteration looks for the AdvertisementURLs with a similar RegEx analysis.
+* The function randomly selects the first ResultSite, and saves all the AdvertisementPages that can be found on the ResultSite. (uses RegEx analysis)
 * The selected URLs are saved in a list.
 * In the next step the program request a query from the database's URLs table for the already saved AdvertisementURLs, and validating the list of the new AdvertisementURLs.
   * The unsaved URLs are passing into the validated URLs list.